Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Impact of GPU State on Order of Reductions

 \section{Impact of GPU State on Order of Reductions}

 The previous section demonstrates that GPU states can significantly impact \gls{ML} workloads and should be considered as seriously as more conventional attacks.
 However, it only provides an indirect measure of the mechanisms behind misclassifications.
 In this section, we directly measure how the GPU state affects the ordering of asynchronous parallel operations, such as those involving CUDA’s \atomicadd.
-While the exact scheduling of operations on the GPU is not yet fully understood \cite{otterness2021exploring, Olmedo2020-nvidia-scheduler} , it plays a critical role in determining the order of these operations.
+While exact scheduler behavior is not always understood \cite{otterness2021exploring, Olmedo2020-nvidia-scheduler}, the scheduler plays a critical role in determining the order of these operations.
 To our knowledge, no prior studies have specifically explored how the GPU state influences the ordering of asynchronous operations.